pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 1.3: As an admin/regular user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
 - User Story 1.4: As an admin/regular user, when logged in, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout

 ### Feature 2 Footer
 #### Description
 The footer of the website is displayed on all pages.
 It consists of three main sections

 1. Logo with text and social media links
 2. Terms and Conditions and Privacy Policy links
-3. Newsletter signup
+3. Newsletter sign-up

-The terms and conditions and privacy policy contain the relevant infromation, it is test data for the purpose of having these pages on the website
+The terms and conditions and privacy policy contain the relevant information, it is test data for the purpose of having these pages on the website
-When the user enters their email address and clicks Signup the div is updated with a message
+When the user enters their email address and clicks Sign-up the div is updated with a message
 ![Newsletter](football_memories/static/images/readme/newsletter_signup.PNG)

 #### Footer desktop